richardjm/voron-parts/voron-0.1/Mgn12c/Readme.md

-# Mgn12c x-rail for voron 0.1 - probably a terrible idea
+# Mgn12c x-rail for voron 0.1
 An idea to replace the x-extrusion and mgn7h rail with a lone mgn12c rail.

 ## Why